Extreme Couponing: Reception

-New York Times columnist Virginia Heffernan described the show as "a deceptively simple look at the complex drama of American spending and the paradoxes of parsimony."
+The New York Times columnist Virginia Heffernan described the show as "a deceptively simple look at the complex drama of American spending and the paradoxes of parsimony".
 E!
-Onlines critic Jennifer Arrow called it a "recessionista series" marked by "a lot of tawdry, exploitative 'reality and participants "just doing their crazy best to stretch dollars and provide a little more for their families."
-Ken Tucker of Entertainment Weekly noted that the show "has elicited some extreme reactions", and called it "a canny example of two elements floating through the country right now," citing "a fascination with extreme behavior as it's filtered through reality TV" and "the fact that a lot of people don't have as much money as they used to."
+Onlines critic Jennifer Arrow called it a "recessionista series" marked by "a lot of tawdry, exploitative 'reality and participants "just doing their crazy best to stretch dollars and provide a little more for their families".
+Ken Tucker of Entertainment Weekly noted that the show "has elicited some extreme reactions", and called it "a canny example of two elements floating through the country right now", citing "a fascination with extreme behavior as it's filtered through reality TV" and "the fact that a lot of people don't have as much money as they used to".

-The show has come under fire by consumer bloggers and experts such as Jill Cataldo about potential coupon misuse on the show.
+The show has come under fire by consumer bloggers and experts such as Jill Cataldo for potential coupon misuse on the show.
 Actions such as the use of coupons for incorrect items, using counterfeit coupons, and encouraging compulsive hoarding have been cited as reasons to question the show's authenticity.